binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 but all to often the customers responsibility is neglected, which renders The Cloud no better for the customer in terms of security.

 > The primary problem with The Cloud is: Customers have the misconception that someone else is taking care of all their security.
-That is not how the shared security model works though.
+That is not how the shared responsibility model works though.
 Yes the CSP is probably taking care of the infrastructure security, but other forms of security such as I just listed above, are even more important than before the shift to The Cloud, this is because these items are now the lowest hanging fruit for the attacker.

 The following are a set of questions (verbatim) I have been asked recently, and that I hear similar versions of frequently: